-Knowledge of the mode(s) of action by which the broad class of chemicals known as dioxins act may facilitate the risk assessment process by imposing bounds on the models used to describe possible responses of humans resulting from exposure to mixtures of these chemicals.
+Knowledge of the mode(s) of action by which the broad class of chemicals known as dioxins act may facilitate the risk assessment process by contributing to the weight of the evidence for hazard characterization, and by imposing bounds on the models used to describe possible responses of humans resulting from exposure to mixtures of these chemicals (see Sections 2 and 5 of this document).
 The relatively extensive database on TCDD, as well as the more limited database on related compounds, has been reviewed with emphasis on the role of the specific cellular receptor for TCDD and related compounds, the AhR, in the mode(s) of action.
 This discussion will focus on summarizing the elements of the mode(s) of dioxin action that are relevant for understanding and characterizing dioxin risk for humans.
 These elements include: